yyd106/Crust-Grants-Program/README.md

 # Crust Grants Program

 ## Grants Program Benefits

 By joining the Crust Grants Program, you and your team will have following benefits that will strengthen your project growth and development.

+## Grants Types

+We’ve designed a regular grant and a hackathon grant.

+* Regular grants: You had an idea about Crust which has not been through any competition, and you want to apply for grants for it from Crust directly.

+* Hackathon grants: Your idea has been through the selection process of Crust-Themed hackathon and won a prize, then you can get the Hackathon grants directly.

+Each type of grants can be applied by following this Readme.

 ## Guidelines